-JS Bank seeks and values diversity among its employees, recognising that a mix of people enriches our Bank and is essential to creativity and business growth.
+JS Bank seeks and values diversity among its employees, recognizing that a mix of people enriches our Bank and is essential to creativity and business growth.
 As a bank, we are committed to equal employment opportunity and unbiased treatment of all individuals based on job-related qualifications and without regard to race, color, gender, age, national origin, religion, creed, sexual orientation, gender identity, marital status, citizenship, disability, veteran, status or any other basis prohibited by law.
 Our people are expected to support the Bank's commitment to diversity and equal employment opportunity.
 At JS Bank, diversity and inclusion are at the core of our culture.
 We have made sure to entail to every aspect on our journey when it comes to diversity and inclusion.
 Be it for women empowerment, people with disabilities or different religious beliefs and background, we have been the ambassador of equity in rights for everyone.
 It is our priority to bring in programmes to ensure diversity is not only mentioned in words, but in spirit and action.
 We collaborated with NOWPDP to not only train but hire a batch of people with disabilities into our workforce, making sure they have same responsibilities and same rights as other colleagues.
 We are the first Bank in the market to establish such a standard, along with ensuring our culture is sensitised and inclusive for dealing with them on a regular basis.
 For women, we are doing multiple initiatives including but not limited to Reboot-for females returning to work after career break, lean-in, and creating a digital eco system to enable female entrepreneurs to enhance their business reach and potential, allowing them spaces to grow and earn.
 We make sure to celebrate every occasion with our people, be it Eid, Christmas, or Diwali.
-We cherish each of our colleague and do not stay apart from making them feel special.
+We cherish each of our colleagues and do not stay apart from making them feel special.
 We also won the Global Diversity and Inclusion Award 2020 and 2021 for all our diversity initiatives and policies.

-Code of Conduct and other Ethical Values Promoted by the Board receiving it and embracing it into their daily conduct.
+Code of Conduct and other Ethical Values Promoted by the Board

+The Code of Conduct is designed to guide the personal business ethics of JS Bank.
+It applies to every employee of JS Bank.
+Employees are expected to read the document promptly upon receiving it and embracing it into their daily conduct.
 At JS Bank, we earn the trust of our customers, regulators, investors and each other by always acting with integrity and holding ourselves to high standards.
 Acting according to our Code of Conduct is vital for us to be a Bank that achieves sustainable success.
 In addition to the ethical guidelines included in the Code, employees must comply with the requirements of all applicable laws and regulations.
 This is mandatory for everyone and is not subject to business priorities or individual discretion.
 We aim to create an environment in which "speak up" and challenge are not just welcomed and respected, but are also a core part of our responsibilities, especially where actions or failures to act are inconsistent with this Code.